-Fiscal Impact:

-None.

-Authority Strategies:

-This item supports one or more of the Authority Strategies, as follows: Community Customer Employee Financial Operations Strategy Strategy Strategy
+This item supports one or more of the Authority Strategies, as follows:

-Environmental Review:
+Community Customer Employee  Financial Operations Strategy Strategy Strategy Strategy Strategy

-A. CEQA.
+- A. CEQA.
 This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. § 15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code § 21065.

-B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code § 21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code § 30106.

-Application of Inclusionary Policies:

-Not Applicable.

-Prepared by:

-SCOTT BRICKNER

-VICE PRESIDENT, FINANCE AND ASSET MANAGEMENT/TREASURER
+SCOTT BRICKNER VICE PRESIDENT, FINANCE AND ASSET MANAGEMENT/TREASURER